 Olive oil blesses the new home and family with the meaning of “May you be blessed with health and well-being.”
 Olive oil tasting kits and balsamic vinegar make excellent additions for this housewarming gift that doubles as cute home decor.
 Combine the gift with a personalized card and it is sure to be adored.

 Honey isn’t just a sweet addition to anyone’s household, it’s also a meaningful housewarming present.
 The gift of honey means “May you always enjoy the sweetness of life.”
-Make your gift extra special by presenting the honey in a personalized mason jar.
+Make your gift extra special by packaging it in a sustainable and personalized mason jar.